18F/18f.gsa.gov/_posts/2019-05-07-human-centered-design-for-it-centralization-part-3-working-with-vendors.md

 Avoid lock-in by drafting RFPs for small, independent services rather than for large, labyrinthine IT systems.
 Each service can be built by separate vendors yet come together to form a complete system.
 This way if one vendor or module isn’t working, you can easily change course.

-When applied to legacy systems, this is sometimes called an [*encasement strategy*](https://18f.gsa.gov/2014/09/08/the-encasement-strategy-on-legacy-systems-and-the/).
+When applied to legacy systems, this is sometimes called an [encasement strategy](https://18f.gsa.gov/2014/09/08/the-encasement-strategy-on-legacy-systems-and-the/).
 Having this flexibility is important.
 Your users will have more trust in you as well.

 This approach has been used by several 18F partners like the [California Department of Health and Human Services](https://18f.gsa.gov/2016/03/22/helping-california-buy-a-new-child-welfare-system/) and [Alaska’s Department of Health & Social Services](https://18f.gsa.gov/2017/09/12/how-alaska-is-using-transparency/).